Pashacabu/TMDB-App/README.md

-# HW2 is a simple app to show some movies data from TMDB
+# TMDB-APP is a simple app to show some movies data from TMDB
 Uses TMDB API to get and show movies lists and movies details

 Currently able to